niart/fzj_vpr/readme.md

 #### 0. Preprocess dataset
 First and foremost, ```git clone https://github.com/niart/fzj_vpr.git```;
 Then, ```cd fzj_vpr/preprocess```.
-You can skip the rest of this step if you download a preprocessed dataset from xxx.
+You can skip the rest of this step if you download preprocessed datasets (titled "wide/narrow_tripx.zip") from [HERE](https://drive.google.com/drive/folders/1N3tMr3MM-Fo_GN2T5B4C52VfnCZsQSbC?usp=sharing).
 Otherwise, if you start from a xxx.aedat4 file:

 A) Mannually divide the arena into 4*4 sections: